 Print media is a great way to search for local listings.
 Some of these properties may not be advertised online, so you will not have as much competition for them.

-- Newspapers - Newspapers are a great source to find ‘for sale by owner’ properties as well as Realtor listed properties.
+Newspapers are a great source to find ‘for sale by owner’ properties as well as Realtor listed properties.
 Make sure to look at the main newspaper for your chosen region, as well as smaller community newspapers that are tailored more to specific cities.

-- Local Marketing Publications - You can find these smaller publications in many grocery stores.
+You can find these smaller publications in many grocery stores.
 They are also a potential place to find properties, as Realtor offices will often advertise their listings in these pamphlets.

 Find Rental Property at Auctions